 Understanding kubectl get pods

-What is kubectl get pods
+What is kubectl get pods?

-command is used to list the pods running in a Kubernetes cluster.
+The kubectl get pods command is used to list the pods running in a Kubernetes cluster.
 Pods are the smallest deployable units in Kubernetes, and this command helps in monitoring their status.

 Basic Usage